 The U.S. Department of State’s Investment Climate Statements provide information on the business climates of more than 170 economies and are prepared by economic officers stationed in embassies and posts around the world.
 They analyze a variety of economies that are or could be markets for U.S. businesses.

 The Gambia has a small economy that relies primarily on agriculture, tourism, and remittances for support.
-Although The Gambia remains heavily reliant on the agriculture sector, recent economic growth has been mainly driven by the services sector, including financial services, telecommunication and construction.
+The Gambia remains heavily dependent on the agriculture sector, with 75 percent of the population dependent on crops and livestock for their livelihoods.
+However, recent economic growth has been mainly driven by the services sector, including financial services, telecommunication, and construction.
 The country also has a long trading history and is a party to several trade agreements, which have the potential to make it an attractive production platform for the region and beyond.
-Strides are also expected to be made in the energy sector (oil exploration and exploitation; renewable energies, specifically solar); natural resources (heavy mineral sands); agriculture (rice, cereal); processed foods production; tourism; and finally, infrastructure (roads, telecommunications systems, drainage systems, and bridges).

 With its young and rapidly growing population, Gambia provides a market with numerous opportunities for the sale of international products and services.
 Many Gambians have strong personal or professional ties to the United States, as well as a strong affinity for American brands.
-There is ongoing interest in new American brands, and many Gambians have opened shops aiming to exclusively sell American products.
+With a continued interest in new American brands, many Gambians have opened shops strictly selling American products.
 The quality and durability of American products are highly regarded.
-English is the official language and the business language across the country.
-Many Gambians are multilingual, speaking English and other regional languages.
+English is the official language and the business language.
+Local languages are also spoken by Gambians, and many of them are multilingual.

-Disputes over land ownership and use are a major problem in The Gambia.
-There are occasional disagreements in rural areas mainly in the West Coast Region over land ownership or succession.
-Most conflicts occur when community leaders sell a plot of land to multiple buyers.
-The Lands Office, responsible for recording and maintaining deeds, relies on an outdated manual record keeping system, with no digitization of land records, hindering efficiency and effectiveness and exacerbating land ownership conflicts.
+Registered property rights are crucial to support investment, productivity, and growth; however, the absence of a land policy means disputes over land are a major problem in The Gambia.
+Occasional disagreements occur in rural areas, mainly the West Coast Region, over land ownership or succession.
+Most conflicts result when community leaders sell a plot of land to multiple buyers.
+The Lands Office record-keeping system is manual and poor.

 Economy and Impact of COVID-19